-Have you read in the news recently that eating dark chocolate improves your health and well being?
+Have you heard people say that eating dark chocolate improves your health and well being?
 Did you automatically dismiss it and think that’s impossible, or were you intrigued to learn how and why dark chocolate is good for your health?

 The dark chocolate I am talking about today is high quality dark chocolate which is loaded with flavonoids and is high in cacao (70%, 85% or 90%) and low in sugar.

 Do you love chocolate?
 If you just nodded yes, then read on my friend.